-The CMA Physician Data Centre conducts research that supports a vibrant medical profession and a healthy population.
-The information generated helps work towards getting the right number, mix and distribution of physicians across Canada.
-Our data is used by health system planners at all levels make decisions about allocating resources, as well as by physicians, students and other researchers.
-Medical students also use our data to inform their decisions about their future careers.
-Ultimately, we want to support discussions and planning that will improve the health care system and patient outcomes.
+The CMA conducts research to support a vibrant medical profession and a healthy population.
+The information generated from our survey data helps health system planners at all levels work toward getting the right number, mix and distribution of physicians across Canada.
+Medical learners also use this data to inform decisions about their future careers.
+Ultimately, this data supports discussions and planning that will impact change in health, health systems and the health workforce.

 Key facts about various specialties, their income, educational requirements, supply and more.